 so you should be prepared.
 Tax returns are used in conjunction with pay

 stubs and other evidence in the calculation of spousal and child support.

 Also provide copies of checks or records of tax refunds if received individually

 by either party before or after separation.
 If you expect a refund but

 haven’t filed your returns yet, provide a copy of your extensions.

-you and your partner earn and therefore evidence of this aids the attorney
+you and your partner earn.
+Therefore, evidence of income aids the attorney

-in assessing whether you are entitled to or should be giving spousal and
+in assessing whether you are entitled to or should be given spousal and

 child support and how much.